Supporting local communities across the UK

 In 2025, we reviewed our funding strategy to focus support on our home county of Nottinghamshire, but remain accessible to impactful projects across the UK that closely align with our funding priorities.
 The Trust funds charities and voluntary organisations working in the areas of health, lifelong learning, community development and social care, and encourages applications from organisations where our grants of up to £10,000 can make the biggest impact.

-Update on the Boots Charitable Trust application process – From February 2026
+Update on the Boots Charitable Trust application process:

 While we look at nominations from all different charities, our main focus is on the following areas that are very close to our hearts and heritage: